ulan/javascript-agent-memory/explainer.md

 Objects of `page2` and `frame4` are skipped because they belong to a different JavaScript agent.
 Objects of `frame3` belong to the same JavaScript agent and have the same origin as `frame1`, but they are skipped because `frame3` is embedded in a foreign-origin frame.

-The implementation is allowed to reject the promise with a `SecurityError` exception if it cannot guarantee that the result does not leak information from a foreign origin:
+The implementation must reject the promise with a `SecurityError` exception if it cannot guarantee that the result does not leak information from a foreign origin:

 ```javascript
 try {